“A 19th-C stone mansion turned boutique hotel and gourmet restaurant, overlooking a deep, blue bay”

 Family friendly accommodation:

-Classic Premiers have 2 single sofabeds for extra guests; the Tower House has a double and a twin bedroom, plus space for a baby cot; the Loft Suite has a single sofabed for a child; the Two Level Suite has a double sofabed for 2 extra guests.
+Premiers have 2 single sofabeds for extra guests; the Tower Room has a double and a twin bedroom, plus space for a baby cot; the Loft Suite has a single sofabed for a child; the Two Level Suite has a double sofabed for 2 extra guests.

 Baby cots and high chairs